 But what if teaching is not your thing?

 Well, one thing I did not mention is that there are plenty of other backpacking jobs available for hungry travellers.
-To read my comprehensive overview of the things you’ll need to do to score one of those jobs, click here.
+To read my comprehensive overview of the things you’ll need to do to score one of those jobs, click here to read about the backpacker jobs you can apply for overseas.